Noel Gallagher: Oasis

 Later that year Alan McGee decided to leave Creation and sold the rest of his 51% stake in the label to Sony.
 Gallagher took this opportunity to set up Big Brother Recordings, which took over Oasis' distribution in the UK, but Sony imprint Epic Records continued to handle the band's international distribution.
 Around the time of the album's release, Andy Bell, formerly of Ride, joined the band as bassist.
 In 2001, Gallagher formed his label, Sour Mash Records, which released records by the likes of Shack and Proud Mary.
 The incorporation of the label followed Gallagher's debut as a producer, working with Proud Mary on their debut, The Same Old Blues.
 In 2003, Gallagher received songwriting credits from Girls Aloud's single "Life Got Cold" due to the song's guitar riff being similar to "Wonderwall".

 In late 2006, Gallagher toured the UK, Europe, Japan, America and Australia in a series of acclaimed intimate semi-acoustic gigs accompanied by Gem Archer and Terry Kirkbride on percussion.
 The show proved successful and a further series of sets took place in 2007.
 March 2007 saw Gallagher perform in Moscow—the first time an Oasis member has performed in Russia.
 Gallagher dismissed claims that he was planning to embark on a solo career.
 In early 2007, Gallagher joined the rest of Oasis to collect the "Outstanding Contribution to Music" Award at the Brit Awards 2007.

 Gallagher, along with the band recorded their seventh studio album between 2007 and the next year at Abbey Road Studios and in Los Angeles.
 At the end of the summer of 2008 the band began a tour that lasted 12 months.
 In March 2009, The Times in conjunction with iTunes released a selection of live recordings by Noel Gallagher taken from his semi-acoustic performance at the Royal Albert Hall on 27 March 2007 in aid of Teenage Cancer Trust.
 The Dreams We Have as Children features classic and rare tracks from the Oasis canon along with several cover versions of some of Gallagher's favourite artists.

 On 28 August 2009, Gallagher quit Oasis after a fight with his brother, Liam.
-Shortly before midnight on Friday, Gallagher posted a statement on his message board called "Tales from the Middle of Nowhere" on the band's website announcing his departure.
+Shortly before midnight, Gallagher posted a statement on his message board called "Tales from the Middle of Nowhere" on the band's website announcing his departure.

+The band announced a 2025 reunion world tour in August 2024.